RasaHQ/rasa/docs/running-rasa-with-docker.rst

 .. code-block:: bash

   mkdir actions
-  # Rasa Core SDK expects a python module.
+  # Rasa SDK expects a python module.
   # Therefore, make sure that you have this file in the directory.
   touch actions/__init__.py
   touch actions/actions.py